-- 9.1 The Local Authority can determine who should be licensed and who is not suitable and we have the power to: - refuse an application. - revoke a licence at any time if we are not satisfied that a dealer is a suitable person to carry on a business as a scrap metal dealer. - 9.2 Authorised officers have power of entry to licensed sites and are able to investigate whether the premises is being used as a scrap metal site and must be allowed to enter and inspect the premises and records at all reasonable times. - 9.3 Authorised officers have powers to close an unlicensed site trading without a licence using a closure notice. - 9.4 The Local Authority will implement a 'stepped approach' to compliance, inspections and enforcement in relation to scrap metal dealers seeking compliance in the first instance for low level offences or breaches in line with the licensing compliance and enforcement policy.
+- 9.1 The Local Authority can determine who should be licensed and who is not suitable and have the power to: - refuse an application. - revoke a licence at any time if we are not satisfied that a dealer is a suitable person to carry on a business as a scrap metal dealer. - 9.2 Authorised officers have power of entry to licensed sites by giving notice to the site manager and also by not giving notice to the site manager where reasonable attempts have failed and are able to investigate whether the premises is being used as a scrap metal site and must be allowed to enter and inspect the premises and records at all reasonable times. - 9.3 Authorised officers have powers to close an unlicensed site trading without a licence using a closure notice. - 9.4 The Local Authority will implement a 'stepped approach' to compliance, inspections and enforcement in relation to scrap metal dealers seeking compliance in the first instance for low level offences or breaches in line with the licensing compliance and enforcement policy.